-Name of the Directors Functions of the Committee No. of meetings Attended during 2021-22 Mr. Shailesh Patel, Chairman All members are Non executive.
-The Committee is vested with the responsibilities to During the year under review, meeting of Nomination & Remuneration Committee was Mr. Prashant Srivastav function as per SEBI Guidelines and recommends to the Board Compensation Package for the held on 26-07-2021 and 29-10-2021.
-All the members were Mr. Hemendra C. Shah Managing Director.
-It also reviews from time to time the overall Compensation structure and related policies with a view to attract, motivate and retain employees. present.
-The Chairman of the Nomination and Remuneration Committee was present at the last Annual General Meeting of the Company.
+Name of the Directors Functions of the Committee No. of meetings Attended during 2023-24 Mr. Shailesh Patel, Chairman All members are Non executive.
+The Committee is vested with the responsibilities to During the year under review, meeting of Nomination & Remuneration Committee was held Mr. Prashant Srivastav function as per SEBI Guidelines and recommends to the Board Compensation Package for the on 01-09-2023 and 06-11-2023.
+All the members were present.
+Mr. Hemendra C. Shah Managing Director.
+It also reviews from time to time the overall Compensation structure and related policies with a view to attract, motivate and retain employees.